OF COVENANTS, CONDITIONS AND RESTRICTIONS

 hereby designated as the initial members of the Committee: Randall Ashelman,

-Bill Thompson, and Taylor King.
-Each member of the Committee shall serve for
+Steve Burns, and Taylor King.
+Each member of the Committee shall serve for a

-a term of two (2) years, unless such member sooner resigns by giving written
+term of two (2) years, unless such member sooner resigns by giving written notice

-notice of resignation to the remaining members of the Committee, or is removed
+of resignation to the remaining members of the Committee, or is removed at the

-at the direction of Declarant or its successors and assigns.
-The Committee shall
+direction of Declarant or its successors and assigns.
+The Committee shall serve

-serve at the pleasure of the Declarant, its successors and assigns, and a member
+at the pleasure of the Declarant, its successors and assigns, and a member of

-of the Committee may be removed for any reason.
-When ninety percent (90%) of
+the Committee may be removed for any reason.
+When ninety percent (90%) of the

-the Lots in the Subdivision are sold, Declarant shall delegate the authority
+Lots in the Subdivision are sold, Declarant shall delegate the authority to appoint

-to appoint members of the Committee to the Association by written notice, after
+members of the Committee to the Association by written notice, after which time

-which time the Board of Trustees of the Association shall have the right to appoint
+the Board of Trustees of the Association shall have the right to appoint and

 2. SUBMISSION AND APPROVAL OF PLANS AND SPECIFICATIONS.
 A copy of the construction